canro91/canro91.github.io/now.md

 title: "Now"
 ---

-As of May 2026, here's what I'm up to these days:
+As of July 2026, here's what I'm up to these days:

 ## #1.
 Healthy lifestyle